super-linter/super-linter/README.md

 The **Docker** container that is built from this repository is located at [github/super-linter](https://hub.docker.com/r/github/super-linter)

+If you would like to use your own container registry instead, please set the `image` input attribute when calling the action.

 ## Run Super-Linter outside GitHub Actions

 ### Local (troubleshooting/debugging/enhancements)